 Usually an oral antibiotic called metronidazole (Flagyl) is given to treat trichomoniasis.
-Before taking this drug, it is very important to let your doctor know if there is any chance that you could be pregnant, because the drug could harm the baby.
+It is the only drug that should be used to treat trichomoniasis if there is any chance that you could be pregnant.

 Your partner should also be treated at the same time to prevent reinfection and further spread of the disease.
 In addition, persons being treated for trichomoniasis should avoid sex until they and their sex partners complete treatment and have no symptoms.
 It is important to take all of your antibiotics, even if you feel better.